slamjeron/AutoGrinder/README.md

 ### linux-AutoGrinder
 ## Synopsis

-The purpos of "Auto Grinder" is to automate repetitive tasks on the computer.
-Built for games or buisnes applications, I have used it to play a game caled "Darkorbit".
+The purpose of "Auto Grinder" is to automate repetitive tasks on the computer.
+Built for games or business applications, I have used it to play a game called "Dark Orbit".

 ## Code Example

-to record what the user dose i use the library pynput code witch can acces an use input then i place it in a list. to use pynput call
+To record what the user dose I use the library pynput which can access and use input then I place it in a list. to use pynput call